-Do you get easily overwhelmed by the amount of laundry that your family goes through?
-If your kids are old enough, teaching your kids how to do laundry can be one of the very best things you can do!
+Are you often overwhelmed by the volume of laundry your family generates?
+Teaching your children how to do laundry can be one of the most beneficial steps you can take if they’re old enough.

 Don’t forget to scroll down to get my free printable checklist to use while teaching your kids!